ShoesForClues/lovedos/doc/building.md

 ## Building
 To compile you should clone the git repository or [download the .zip](https://github.com/rxi/lovedos/archive/master.zip) of it.
-Once this is done you should open the build.py file in an editor and check to make sure the COMPILER variable is set to the correct command as to run DJGPP's gcc executable; change the COMPILER variable's value if it is not set to the correct value.
+Once this is done you should follow the build instructions for [LuLABI](https://github.com/ShoesForClues/lulabi)

-Assuming the COMPILER variable is correctly set the script should be run:
+Assuming the COMPILER variable is correctly set the command should be run:
 ```
-./build.py
+lulabi build -f <path_to_love_source>
 ```
- The script will output the following line when it starts:
+ The command will output the following line when it starts:
 ```
-compiling...
+Building: love_dos
 ```
 Within a minute the script should finish and display the following line:
 ```
-done
+Finished.
 ```
 There should now be a file named "love.exe" in the "bin/" directory